neondatabase/website/content/docs/guides/prisma.md

 ## Prisma Client with PgBouncer for serverless functions

-If you are using Prisma Client from a serverless function add the `?pgbouncer=true` flag to your connection URL to enable connection pooling, as a serverless function may require a large number of database connections.
+Serverless functions may require a large number of database connections.
+If you are using Prisma Client from a serverless function, add the `?pgbouncer=true` flag to your connection URL to enable connection pooling.

-You can enable PGBouncer by adding the `?pgbouncer=true` flag to your connection URL.
 For example:

 ```text
 postgres://<user>:<password>@<host>:5432/neondb?pgbouncer=true